NAMIBIA CAMPING SAFARI

 Cooler months – May through August

-Although evenings will be cool to cold, nights might drop to zero degrees celsius or even below zero
+Although evenings will be cool to cold on our Namibia camping tours, nights might drop to zero degrees celsius or even below zero

 A travel towel or two